addexdi/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This directory writes functions on pointers, arrays and strings
+This is a continuation of the pointers, arrays and strings project